+There are two types of protocol in this handbook.
 Samples will either directly undergo nucleic acid purification, or undergo pretreatment followed by nucleic acid purification.

-Many sample types can be directly processed without pretreatment.
-However, depending on the sample starting material and the target pathogen, a sample pretreatment may be needed.

-Table 1 provides an overview of pretreatment protocols suited to different starting materials.
-This handbook includes the following protocols:
+Most sample types can be directly processed without pretreatment.
+However, depending on the starting material and the target pathogen, one of the pretreatment protocols may be needed.
+Table 1 on page 9 provides an overview of which pretreatment protocols are suited to which starting material and pathogen combinations.

-- cador Pathogen Protocol (page 22) - Sample Pretreatment Protocols (pages 34-38)
+- Nucleic acid purification protocol (page 22) - Pretreatment protocols (pages 28-34)